tinode/ios/README.md

 ### Not Done Yet

 * Previews not generated for videos, audio, links or docs.
-* No voice or video messages.
+* No video messages.
 No video or audio calling.
 * Typing indicators.
 * No support for switching between multiple backends.
 * Mentions, hashtags.